mahatolalit/triadjs/packages/core/README.md

 # TriadJS Core

-> **A seamless bridge between Three.js, React Three Fiber, and Drei — all in one import.**
+> **A unified wrapper for Three.js, React Three Fiber, and Drei — all in one import.**

 ---

-## Overview
+## About

-**TriadJS Core** is a developer-friendly npm package that unifies [Three.js](https://threejs.org/), [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/), and [Drei](https://docs.pmnd.rs/drei/) into a single, easy-to-use API.
-Build complex, interactive 3D applications in React with both declarative (JSX) and imperative (raw Three.js) approaches—no more juggling multiple imports or boilerplate setup.
+**TriadJS Core** is a unified wrapper npm package for [Three.js](https://threejs.org/), [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/), and [Drei](https://docs.pmnd.rs/drei/).
+It provides a single, easy-to-use API for building complex, interactive 3D applications in React, supporting both declarative (JSX) and imperative (raw Three.js) approaches.
+No more juggling multiple imports or boilerplate setup—TriadJS Core streamlines your 3D workflow.

 ---